John 14

 John 14 is the fourteenth chapter of the Gospel of John in the New Testament of the Christian Bible.
-It continues Jesus' discussions with His disciples in anticipation of His death and records the promised gift of the Holy Spirit.
+It continues Jesus' discussions with his disciples in anticipation of his death and records the promised gift of the Holy Spirit.
 Jesus speaks individually with Thomas, Philip and Judas (not the Iscariot); throughout this chapter, Jesus' purpose is to strengthen the faith of the apostles.
-The author of the book containing this chapter is anonymous, but early Christian tradition uniformly believed that John composed this Gospel.
+Christians traditionally believe that John composed this Gospel.

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 31 verses.

-Textual witnesses

 Some early manuscripts containing the text of this chapter are: